Edward J. Wegman

 Although the George Mason University is investigating the report, they have not yet acted on the charges.
 Nature recently questioned why George Mason University has taken over fourteen months in their review.

 A report by John Mashey found Wegman's report to be guilty of falsifications, misrepresentation and fabrications that could give rise to a charge of academic misconduct.
-When Wegman tried to publish the report in the peer-reviewed journal of Computational Data and Statistics Analysis (CSDA), it was rejected due to possible plagiarism from Wikipedia and textbooks.
+The Wegman report was initially accepted in 2008 in the journal of Computational Data and Statistics Analysis (CSDA).
+Following complaints to the CSDA, it was later retracted due to possible plagiarism from Wikipedia and textbooks.

 Wegman has published numerous articles in peer-reviewed journals in the area of statistics.
 According to a search of Google Scholar, he has not published any articles in peer-reviewed journals on the subject of climate.